Three of England's most delightful destinations in just one day!

 Windsor Castle closures: 25 and 26 December – Castle completely closed.

 Windsor Castle perches proudly on a lush wooded hill overlooking the Thames.
-Sweeping landscaped gardens and turreted Round Tower, it’s easy to see why it’s the Queen’s favourite weekend residence.
+Sweeping landscaped gardens and turreted Round Tower, it’s easy to see why it’s the King’s favourite weekend residence.
 Enjoy a fascinating through–the–keyhole peek at the lavish State Apartments, home to priceless artworks by Rembrandt and Leonardo da Vinci, and visit St. George’s Chapel, the atmospheric final resting place of former monarchs including Henry VIII.
 You can visit Queen Mary’s Dolls’ House.

 The true meaning of this ancient, awe-inspiring creation has been lost in the mists of time.
 Was Stonehenge a temple for sun worship, a healing centre, a burial site or perhaps a huge calendar?
 How did our ancestors manage to carry the mighty stones from so far away and then, using only the most primitive of tools, build this amazing structure?
 Surrounded by mystery, Stonehenge never fails to impress.